Main Street Theater Records

 This collection contains programs, playbills, fliers, photographs, scrapbooks, newspaper clippings, reviews, and other memorabilia from Main Street Theater productions, along with materials relating to the theater’s educational programs, administrative records, and financial records.
-The collection is divided into eight series: Productions, Publicity/Press, Board of Directors and Committees, Development, Finances, Facilities, and Houston Arts Organizations.
-This collection was processed according to minimal standards in order to expedite the availability of the materials to the public, so many dates were approximated through spot-checking and many of the original folder titles were used.
+The collection is divided into eight series: Productions, Educational Programs, Publicity/Press, Board of Directors and Committees, Development, Finances, Facilities, and Houston Arts Organizations.
+This collection was processed according to minimal standards in order to expedite the availability of the materials to the public.
+Many dates were approximated through spot-checking, and many of the original folder titles were used.

 Conditions Governing Access